Noah Fant Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Season Stats

-- Fant has put together 654 yards (on 67 grabs) and four touchdowns.
-He has been targeted 88 times, and is putting up 40.9 yards per game.
+- Fant has put together a 654-yard campaign so far (40.9 receiving yards per game) with four touchdowns, hauling in 67 balls on 88 targets.

-- So far this season, 17.1% of the 516 passes thrown by his team have gone Fant's way.
+- Fant has been the target of 88 of his team's 516 passing attempts this season, or 17.1% of the target share.

-- Fant (11 red zone targets) has been the recipient of 18.0% of his team's 61 red zone pass attempts.
+- Fant has seen the ball thrown his way 11 times in the red zone this season, 18.0% of his team's 61 red zone pass attempts.

-- The Broncos, who rank 23rd in the NFL in points scored, have dropped back to pass 54.7% of the time while opting for the ground attack 45.3% of the time.
+- The Broncos have thrown the ball in 54.7% of their plays from scrimmage this year while staying on the ground 45.3% of the time.
+This offensive attack ranks 23rd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Fant's matchup with the Chiefs.